Skip to main content

 Globe and Mail·Apr 22

 The government wants to change how committees in Parliament work.
-They want to add more members from the Liberal party to these committees.
+They want to add more members from the Liberal party to these committees, but keep the number of members from other parties the same.
 This could give the Liberals more power to decide what the committees discuss and investigate.

 Jewish community top target for reported religion-based hate crimes, Senate committee finds